 If you want to spend the night, one of my top recommendations is the Shakespeare Chateau, located on the historic Hall Street north of downtown and surrounded by lovely mansions.
 I stayed there for the second time while attending my recent high school reunion and loved the classic design, the stained glass, the lovely rooms, the excellent breakfasts and the attentive owner, Isobel McGowan.
 It was built in 1885.
 It was one of the best B&B experiences I have had in all of my travels.
 809 Hall St.

-Located at 1502 MacArthur Drive near the Missouri River, is the Remington Nature Center which has gardens, wild life viewing areas, a river walk, wetlands, a café and exhibitions.
+Located at 1502 MacArthur Drive near the Missouri River, is the Remington Nature Center which has gardens, wild life viewing areas, a river walk, wetlands and exhibitions.
+I went on my last trip and was very impressed.
+It has excellent exhibitions on the wild life as well as the history of the area and St. Joseph.

 At 4101 Huntoon Rd, the River Bluff Trails Park, opened in May, 2022, offers a recreational escape for nature lovers of all ages.
 From the miles and miles of multiuse cross country biking trails to the winding hiking trails and incredible views overlooking the Missouri River, there is something for everyone in the family to enjoy.